 Direct Energy has been chosen as the supplier for the NIGEAC Electric Aggregation Program and we have obtained a low fixed-rate of

 4.9867 cents/kWh starting as soon as your August 2013 billing cycle and continuing through your July 2014 billing cycle.
-Residents and small businesses who are eligible for automatic inclusion in the aggregation program will soon be recieving opt-out letters and the deadline for opting-out is June 18, 2013.
+Residents and small businesses who were eligible for automatic inclusion in the aggregation program received opt-out letters.
+The deadline for opting-out was June 18, 2013.
 If you have questions or would like to inquire about enrolling, please have your ComEd bill handy and call Direct Energy at 1-866-760-6040.
 Their call center hours are Monday through Saturday 7 a.m. to 4 p.m.
 CST.